creacominc/connectiq-PowerField/README.md

 3) Addition of colour.
 I plan to add colour either to the font or as a progress-bar behind the numbers to indicate your current power and your peak power in relation to your goal.

 4) Initial release on Garmin Connect.

+5) Improve efficiency.
+Right now I have a collection for each of the time periods.
+This is not needed.
+I plan to change the design so that each time period only has offset references into one collection.
+That collection needs to be the size of the largest time period, but only one tmie period is needed.